 Thru hole I blind/O/Thru hole oui see: low res, on Vimeo.

 The forest is organised and mapped in order to identify zones corresponding to particular emotional and psychological states.
-In order to heal, humans spending time in these sites, either remotely or IRL, are able to experience and explore these heightened feelings directly networked into the natural environment.
+In order to heal, humans spending time in these sites, either remotely or IRL, are able to experience and explore these heightened feelings directly networked into the more-than-human natural environment.
 To prepare us for this radical change of use Thru hole I blind/O/Thru hole oui see applies various techniques for guiding perceptions of a forest landscape.
 Systems of vision are channelled from local folklore, magick and rules of the picturesque to the latest Lidar technology, from empathic and embodied attention to Tranquility Mapping, the averting of a witches’ gaze, the visual noise of acid-green rainwear and the power of shame and personal memory, all in order to network and disperse the observer’s body and mind across every part of the forest.
 Thru hole I blind/O/Thru hole oui see is a visual exercise for perceiving both the wood for the trees and the trees for the wood.
 What beauty!

 Made during the covid-19 pandemic and the resulting growth in remote audiences viewing online content, and each other, via zoom, Thru hole I blind/O/Thru hole oui see explores ways in which the screen can be both immersive and yet also expanded spatially and materially, and even transcended.
 An attention that is woven, or rooted into the time and space beyond the duration and frame of the video, is also developed through the encouragement to viewers to bring certain objects; a ritualistic preparation of the body and the mind (cf: M-path (2006) before being ready to see, and the expansion of consciousness throughout the body, rather than just the eyes and brain.
 Items have to be gathered before the video begins and then used while watching, information needs to be ‘looked up afterwards’.
 The experience of seeing and a felt connection to image and sound, perhaps no longer needs to be encumbered with a barrage of information which is readily accessible to an audience through an online search later.
 There’s a number of references to avert the gaze or the avoidance of being perceived including the positioning of a fig leaf over a webcam.